albertojulian/mada-driver-assistant/README.md

 transitions between lights as states inside the same traffic light instance; for example, green to yellow is interpreted as a speed reduction action, while red to yellow is interpreted as a pedestrian crossing warning, both inside the same traffic light instance.
-Therefore, I decided to merge the 3 traffic light types into one, where the state corresponds to the color which is assigned by applying classic computer vision techniques to the bounding box image.
+Therefore, I decided to merge the 3 traffic light types into one, where the state corresponds to the color which is assigned by applying classic image processing techniques to the bounding box image.

 ### Final dataset

 After the speed limits and traffic lights mergings, the resulting dataset is composed of **3160 training images** and **750 validation images**, and the corresponding label files which totalize a **minimum of 200 annotations of 23 different image classes**.

+The dataset is available in https://universe.roboflow.com/alberto-julian-7z4dc/mada-driver-assistant-redu.

 (TODO) Imagen de las 23 classes (imagen y texto)